Strategy Tips for Being Successful as a Writer on HubPages

 - Use table capsules where appropriate, and remember using a subtitle.

-Google can combine that data together when formatting Featured Snippets.
-If you place a subtitle in a separate capsule, such as a callout capsule, then Google does not have the ability to combine the elements together.
+Google can combine that data when formatting Featured Snippets.
+If you place a subtitle in a separate capsule, such as a callout capsule, then Google cannot combine the elements.

 One of the reasons that we are moving back to using subtitles rather than callouts as headings is so that articles can show up as featured snippets.
 Callouts don't work great in this capacity.— Robin Edmondson - 3/15/17